-Announced by Target on Thursday, anyone who swiped a credit or debit card at the retailer between Nov.
-27 and Dec.
+Announced by Target on Thursday, anyone who swiped a credit or debit card at the retailer from Nov.
+27 to Dec.
 15 may have had their account data exposed.
-Not limited to just names and phone numbers, the data includes customer names, credit and debit card numbers, card expiration dates and the three-digit security codes found on the back of the card.
-The number of accounts impacted is said to be upward of 40 million, the second-largest credit card breach the US has ever seen.
+Not limited to just names and phone numbers, the data includes customer names, credit and debit card numbers, card expiration dates, and the three-digit security codes found on the back of the card.
+The number of accounts impacted is said to be upward of 40 million, the second-largest credit card breach the U.S. has ever seen.

 This security breach is a headlining hot topic that’s sure to put a damper on many Black Friday shoppers’ holidays, but it isn’t the first or the worst.

-The PCI Security Standards Council, originally formed in 2006 by American Express, Visa, JCB, Discover and MasterCard, oversees and manages the ever-changing PCI DSS.
-Members from each payment brand act as the executives and management of the PCI SSC.
+The PCI Security Standards Council—formed in 2006 by American Express®, Visa, JCB, Discover, and Mastercard—oversees and manages the ever-changing PCI DSS.
+Members of each payment brand act as the executives and management of the PCI SSC.

 Consequences for Non-Compliance

 So, what are the consequences for companies like Target and Barnes & Noble who fail to protect cardholder info?
 Taken from the Focus on PCI website, retailers could face civil litigation (like this one) from breached customers, suspension of credit card acceptance by merchants, investigations by the Secret Service, and steep fines from both banks and credit card institutions.
 How steep?